cbhacks/drnsf/docs/build_options.md

 options are available for automatic download in this version.

 There is no default.
-If this option has not been set, the build system will attempt to detect the architecture based on the name of the CMake generator you have selected.
-If this detection fails, you must provide your own value.
+If this option has not been set, the build system will attempt to detect the architecture automatically.
+If the detection fails, you must provide your own value.

 ## `STATIC_MSVC_RUNTIME` ##
 _This option is only present for builds using an MSVC generator, such as